-Welcome to Transition into Post-Secondary, TIPS Course.
+Welcome to Transition Information Into Post-Secondary Studies (TIPS).
 You may currently be a high school student or an adult who is Deaf, Hard of Hearing or DeafBlind.
 If you have decided to take this course, it means you’re probably considering making one of the biggest decisions of your life: to attend post-secondary education!

 We hope this course helps you begin with developing your action plan as you prepare for your entry into post-secondary education.
 We are excited to support you as you embark on this new chapter of your education.

 Transition into Post-Secondary Studies (TIPS) is designed to provide students with knowledge and the tools to effectively prepare for the transition into post-secondary education.

 While this course is designed to support students who are Deaf, hard of hearing or Deaf-Blind, or with additional disabilities, we recognize that the transition process for all students with disabilities is a significant leap.
 Many of the fundamental preparations, and skills regarding disclosure and self-advocacy for example, apply to any student who will be planning for accommodations and equitable access for their post-secondary experience.
 This course was designed to help make the leap easier, by offering preparatory support for students and their support networks.
 At the same time, we also believe in the shared responsibility for access and inclusion that lies within the post-secondary system.
 ACE-BC also provides support and resources to the post-secondary institutions, to help improve accessibility in all facets of the learning environments.